Skip to content

 Uh, yeah.

 The Astra AI will take all your scores.
 All your work history.
 All your personality traits.
 Your fucking blood work.
 Analysis of everything that’s been said about you.
 Everything you’ve ever said.
 A thorough review of your publicly-visible work for your whole career.
-A deep personality analysis of you whole past and your life.
+A deep personality analysis of your whole past and your life.
 Analysis of your honesty from your body language and voice and facial expressions….etc.

 And it will use its full knowledge of what makes people successful, combined with its full knowledge of human psychology and a growing list of other profiles it can correlate with—and output an answer.